sobanieca/jsonr/readme.md

 ## Installation

-`deno install --allow-net --allow-read -n jsonr https://deno.land/x/jsonr/src/main.js`
+`deno install -f -r --allow-net --allow-read --allow-write -n jsonr https://deno.land/x/jsonr/src/main.js`

-If you plan to write output of response to files (`-o` parameter, check `jsonr --help` for details):
+`--allow-write` permission is needed only if you are planning to use `-o` parameter (write response body to file, check `jsonr --help` for details)

-`deno install --allow-net --allow-read --allow-write -n jsonr https://deno.land/x/jsonr/src/main.js`

 If your requests are failing due to certificate validation errors (and you trust target server):